The

 screenings' were not usually popular.
 It became very clear that when

-given the opportunity, and NOTIFIED of accessible shows, sensory impaired
+given the opportunity, and notified of accessible shows, sensory impaired

 people would VISIT and ENJOY the cinema.